omurphy27/jwdmc-docker-environment/README.md

 docker exec -i ##ContainerID## mysql -uhomestead -psecret homestead < db-to-import.sql
 ```

+**NOTE:** If you receive the following error when doing the above import, `Unknown collation: 'utf8mb4_unicode_520_ci'`, then you will need to alter your .sql file as described below.

+  * In your sql file, find and replace all occurrences of `utf8mb4_unicode_520_ci` with `utf8mb4_unicode_ci`
+  * Save the file and retry the import.
+More details on the error available from [here](https://stackoverflow.com/questions/42385099/1273-unknown-collation-utf8mb4-unicode-520-ci)

 ### Exporting a database
 ```
 docker exec -i ##ContainerID## mysqldump -psecret -uhomestead homestead > db-exported.sql